 This is important.
 You need to know if a home is in a flood zone since it will affect your insurance.
 You can find the flood status of an area here (give the map extra time to load the flood data layer):

 Listings on YELLOW have a link straight to the flood zone map.

 A property in a historic district sounds appealing - and it may be - but it will also have many more restrictions on what you can do with the home.
 You can find out if a home is historic or in a historic district here:

 It can be heartbreaking to buy a new home, only to find out a new construction project is slated for your area that you weren't aware of.

-Companies have teams of professionals who do nothing but scour areas to find hot and up-and-coming spots for their stores.
-And some do a very good job at it.
+Retail companies have teams of professionals who do nothing but scour areas to find hot and up-and-coming spots for their stores.
 Researchers have identified several companies that have a knack for finding these hot spots, including: